mokronos/MA_SebastianHirt/notes.md

     - better to do subplots for each compression, too messy
     - need to check correlation values

+- [x] some compressions (Contrast change/4) MOS not in "correct" order
+    - it is actually correct
+    - last time numbers/compressions were wrongly labeled

+- [x] subplots for each compression

+- [ ] compare gt to ocr on reference images

+- [ ] compare ocr on reference images to ocr on compressed images

+- [ ] move fitting out of plotting file

+- [ ] "train" fitting with 2 images, use on other

+- [ ] do everything for tesseract too

+- [ ] convert bmp images to png for latex

 - [ ] figure out the inner workings of tesseract
     - when it fails, why does it fail?
     - what preprocessing is applied automatically?